space-wizards/docs/src/en/space-station-14/departments/service/proposals/chef.md

 ## Overview

-This proposal is a moderately basic expansion of the current cooking system, adding mostly new procedures, recipes, and ingredients.
+This proposal is a moderately basic expansion of the current cooking system, adding mostly new machines, procedures, recipes, and ingredients.
 <p>Microwaves have been made less redundant via the addition of new appliances, consequentially, new methods of cooking have been added.</p>
 <p>Botany and Cargo possess new ingredients and orders respectfully for the Chef and the kitchen.